ready4-dev/readyforwhatsnext/content/_index.md

 ---
-author: Hugo Authors
+author: Matthew Hamilton
-description: A theme based on VMware's Clarity Design System for publishing technical blogs with Hugo.
+description: Website of the ready4 open science framework for modular, replicable and generalisable mental health models.
 ---